CSE232-MSU/CSE232/syllabus.md

 ## Laboratory Sessions

-Lab section 1-8 will be conducted in STEM 2201.
+Lab section 1-9 will be conducted in STEM 2201.
 Performing the work assigned in your laboratory section is *mandatory*.
 Repeatedly failing to earn credit for your laboratory section will reduce your final grade (see below).
 Lab section 730 is by default asynchronous online.

 The lab sessions are designed to be learning tools that complement the lectures, as well as collaborative experiences where students work with each other and the Teaching Assistant to complete the exercise.
 Students who are late to lab might not receive credit for that session.
 Attendance is based on a good faith effort, i.e., the TAs will decide if you have put in a sincere effort to participate actively, collaborate with others, and attempt to complete the exercise.

-If your lab falls on a day when the university isn't holding classes, you will be given credit for the lab.
-However, you are responsible for reading the lab and being comfortable with the content covered even if you aren't required to complete it (lab content will appear on homework assignments and exams).
+You are responsible for reading the lab and being comfortable with the content covered even if you choose to drop it (lab content will appear on homework assignments and exams).

 __Section 730__: Students that are assigned to this section, or those who wish to not attend their in-person section, can complete the Coding Rooms assignment by Friday at 10pm for lab credit.
 There will also be an optional, weekly, synchronous, Zoom lab session offered for those who would like to complete the lab with a parter and with TA supervision as mentioned previously.